sarch25/ActiveDirectoryLab/README.md

 - Windows Server 2019 for the Domain Controller VM
 - Windows 10 for the client VM
 - PowerShell scripting for user creation automation
-- Network Address Translation, Routing, and DHCP for networking configurations
+- NAT, Routing, and DHCP for networking configurations

 ## Images